niemopen/niem-naming-design-rules/ndr6-outline.md

 <center><i><a name="fig3-7"></a>Figure 3-7: Sample NIEM JSON message</i></center><p/>

-## 3.9 NIEM Conformance
+## 3.8 NIEM Conformance

-NIEM defines conformance – but not compliance – with the rules in this document.
+NIEM defines *conformance* with the rules in this document.
+NIEM does not define *compliance*.
 Compliance is assessed by an authority who can compel change or withhold approval.
 That sort of authoritative assessment is out of scope for NIEMOpen.

 NIEM defines conformance for models and messages.
 It does not define conformance for applications, systems, databases, or tools.
 It is therefore impossible for any of these to properly claim "NIEM conformance".
-However, they *may* claim to generate messages or models that conform.
+However, they *may* claim to generate conforming messages or to employ conforming models.

 A model conforms to the *NIEM architecture* when it follows the rules in this document.
 A model conforms to the *NIEM model* when it reuses components from the NIEM model, instead of needlessly duplicating the components therein.